Want to apply Au pair permit

 - You must be given the opportunity to participate in Norwegian language classes and recreational activities, and your duties must not prevent you from practising your religion.

-- The host family shall pay for you to attend a Norwegian language course in the amount of at least NOK 8,850 per year.
+- The host family shall pay for you to attend a Norwegian language course in the amount of at least NOK 10,550 per year (applies from 1 March 2024).

 - You must live with the host family for the whole of the contract period and have your own room in their home.

-- You shall have free board and lodging and receive at least NOK 5,900 per month before tax as pocket money/pay.
+- You shall have free board and lodging and receive at least NOK 7,000 per month before tax as pocket money/pay (applies from 1 March 2024).
 You are also entitled to holiday pay in accordance with the Holidays Act.

 - You are entitled to a total of 25 working days of holiday per calendar year.
 Even if you have not been an au pair for the whole calendar year, you are entitled to full holidays if you started working for the host family no later than on 30 September.
 If your start working after 30 September, you are entitled to six working days’ holiday.
 The same rules apply if you change host families, as long as you get a declaration from your original host family that you have not taken your holidays.